kbkozlev/x-sleep/README.md

 # x-sleep

-This is a script to move your mouse randomly.
+This is a script to randomly move your mouse.
+It is also a re-creation of an old script of which I have lost the code.